Yehor Kartushov: Metalist Kharkiv

 On 18 February 2022, Kartushov after 10 years with the club of Chernihiv, he signed a 2.5-year contract with Metalist Kharkiv.
 On 25 June 2022 he played the first friendly match with the new club against Botev Plovdiv.
 On 1 July he played against İstanbul Başakşehir in a friendly match.
-On 7 July 2022 Kartushov, together with coach Oleksandr Kucher, left Metalist Kharkiv and joined the Dnipro-1 training camp and on the 8 July he played in the friendly match against NK Čarda.
-On the 14 July 2022 he played in the friendly match against Aris Limassol.
+On 7 July 2022, Kartushov, together with coach Oleksandr Kucher, left Metalist Kharkiv and joined the Dnipro-1 training camp and on 8 July he played in the friendly match against NK Čarda.
+On 14 July 2022, he played in the friendly match against Aris Limassol.
+On 15 April 2023 he scored his first goal with the new club against Veres Rivne.

+FC Chernihiv

+On 22 January 2025 he signed for Chernihiv in Ukrainian Second League.
+On 19 April 2025, his scored his first goal with the new club against Nyva Vinnytsia at the Chernihiv Arena in Chernihiv.
+On 13 November 2025, he signed a new contract extension with FC Chernihiv.

 International career

-He was also a member of the Ukraine national under-21 football team.
+Kartushov was also a member of the Ukraine national under-21 football team.